clmonter/Interspeech-2025-Entropy-Triangle/README.md

 ### 2. Understand how to use the entropic triangle framework easily!

-Go to `notebooks/Part1_easy_entropy_introduction.ipynb` to better understand this framework!
-It's easy and quick 🤗.
+🤗 Go to `notebooks/Part1_easy_entropy_introduction.ipynb` to better understand this framework!
+It's easy and quick

 ### 3. See and understand all our results

-Go to `notebooks/Part2_triangle_for_ASC.ipynb` and play visualizing all the results 🤔.
+🤔 Go to `notebooks/Part2_triangle_for_ASC.ipynb` and play by visualizing all the results!
+You can also use your own confussion matrices

 ## 📜 Citation